-In May 2022, the Company's board of directors authorized a stock repurchase program ("Stock Repurchase Program") under which the Company may repurchase up to \$100.0 million of its outstanding Class A common stock until April 30, 2023.
+In April 2023, the Company's board of directors authorized a stock repurchase program ("Stock Repurchase Program") under which the Company may repurchase up to \$50.0 million of its outstanding Class A common stock until April 30, 2024.
+The Stock Repurchase Program replaces the prior repurchase program authorization which expired on April 30, 2023.
 Under the Stock Repurchase Program, the Company may repurchase shares in open market purchases, in privately negotiated transactions or otherwise.
 The Company has a written trading plan as part of the Share Repurchase Program that provides for share repurchases in open market transactions that is intended to comply with Rule 10b-18 under the Exchange Act.
 The Stock Repurchase Program will be utilized at management's discretion and in accordance with the requirements of the SEC.
 The timing and actual number of shares repurchased will depend on a variety of factors including price, corporate requirements and other conditions.